-Our logical brains have to override our natural instinct to not listen to or trust those who aren’t like us.
+Our logical brains have to override our natural instincts in order to not listen to or trust those who aren’t like us.

-We have to continually remind ourselves of the benefits of differences, so we don’t default to our brain’s natural instinct when it comes to people who aren’t like us.
+We have to continually remind ourselves of the benefits of differences, so we don’t default to our brain’s natural instincts when it comes to people who aren’t like us.

 Our brains have two competing desires: be similar enough to belong to the group, but also be different enough to be useful.

 This is called the desire for “optimal distinction.”

 The double-edged sword of visible and cognitive differences is this: If we over-focus on our differences without focusing on the benefits to the group and how to unlock them, we risk getting ourselves into pretty intense situations.